Structure of K\"ahler foliations with negative transverse Ricci curvature: Introduction

-\begin{THM} \leavevmode \begin{enumerate} \item There exist on $X$ two regular foliations $\G$ and $\overline{\F}$ containing $\F$ and such that $\F=\G\cap \overline\F$. \item The foliations $\G$ and $\overline\F$ are holomorphic with respect to the complex structure $J_\F$ on the normal bundle $N\F$ .
+\begin{THM} Let us assume that the pair $(X,\F)$ satisfies \ref{A:Riccineg} and \ref{A:homor} above. \begin{enumerate} \item There exist on $X$ two regular foliations $\G$ and $\overline{\F}$ containing $\F$ and such that $\F=\G\cap \overline\F$. \item The foliations $\G$ and $\overline\F$ are holomorphic with respect to the complex structure $J_\F$ on the normal bundle $N\F$ .
 Moreover, $\G/\F$ and $\overline{\F}/\F$ are orthogonal and parallel with respect to $\overline{g}$ (as subbundles of $N\F$). \item The leaves of $\overline\F$ are the topological closure of the leaves of $\F$.
 In particular, they are closed.
 The leaf space $X/\overline\F$ is a compact K\"ahler orbifold with quasi-negative Ricci curvature, in particular of general type. \end{enumerate} \end{THM}